-- 2. Position the hose fittings to the desired direction.
+2. Position the 90° hose fittings to the desired direction.
 Loosen the fastening nuts in order to rotate.
-Position the fittings and tighten the fastening nuts. - 3.
+Position the fittings and tighten the fastening nuts.

+- 3. Remove and discard the shipping caps from the two fittings on the steering cylinder.
+Ensure that the O-ring seals did not lift off with the shipping caps. - 4.
 Ensure that the O-ring seals are in place on the end of each fitting.

-4. Make the hose connections to the steering cylinder as shown.
+5. Make the hydraulic steering hose connections to the steering cylinder as shown.